OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-05.md

 ## Revelation 5:1

-I saw in the right hand of Him who sat on the throne a scroll written inside and on the back, sealed up with seven seals.
+I observed in the right hand of the one seated on the throne a scroll inscribed on both sides and sealed with seven seals.

 ## Revelation 5:2

-And I saw a strong angel proclaiming with a loud voice, “Who is worthy to open the scroll and to break its seals?”
+And I saw a mighty angel proclaiming with a loud voice, “Who is worthy to open the scroll and break its seals?”

 ## Revelation 5:3

-And no one in heaven, or on the earth, or under the earth was able to open the scroll or to look into it.
+But no one in heaven, on earth, or under the earth was able to open the scroll or even look inside it.

 ## Revelation 5:4

-Then I began to weep greatly because no one was found worthy to open the scroll or to look into it.
+I wept greatly because no one was found worthy to open the scroll or to look inside it.

 ## Revelation 5:5

-And one of the elders said to me, “Stop weeping; behold, the Lion that is from the tribe of Judah, the Root of David, has overcome so as to be able to open the scroll and its seven seals.”
+Then one of the elders said to me, “Do not weep!
+Behold, the Lion of the tribe of Judah, the Root of David, has triumphed.
+He is able to open the scroll and its seven seals.”

 ## Revelation 5:6

-And I saw between the throne (with the four living creatures) and the elders a Lamb standing, as if slaughtered, having seven horns and seven eyes, which are the seven spirits of God sent out into all the earth.
+And I saw a Lamb standing between the throne and the four living creatures and the elders, looking as if it had been slain.
+It had seven horns and seven eyes, which are the seven spirits of God sent out into all the earth.

 ## Revelation 5:7

-And He came and took the scroll out of the right hand of Him who sat on the throne.
+He approached and took the scroll from the right hand of the one seated on the throne.

 ## Revelation 5:8

-When He had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb, each one holding a harp and golden bowls full of incense, which are the prayers of the saints.
+When He had taken the scroll, the four living creatures and the twenty-four elders fell down before the Lamb.
+Each held a harp and golden bowls full of incense, which are the prayers of God’s people.

 ## Revelation 5:9

-And they sang a new song, saying,
+And they sang a new song, saying:

-> “Worthy are You to take the scroll
+> “You are worthy to take the scroll
-> And to break its seals;
+> and open its seals,
-> For You were slaughtered, and You purchased people for God with Your blood
+> for You were slain, and with Your blood, You purchased for God people
-> From every tribe, language, people, and nation.
+> from every tribe, language, people, and nation.

 ## Revelation 5:10

-> You have made them into a kingdom and priests to our God,
+> You have made them a kingdom and priests to serve our God,
-> And they will reign upon the earth.”
+> and they will reign on the earth.”

 ## Revelation 5:11

-Then I looked, and I heard the voices of many angels around the throne and the living creatures and the elders; and the number of them was myriads of myriads, and thousands of thousands,
+Then I looked and heard the voices of many angels surrounding the throne and the living creatures and the elders; their number was thousands upon thousands, and ten thousand times ten thousand.

 ## Revelation 5:12

-saying with a loud voice,
+In a loud voice, they were saying:

-> “Worthy is the Lamb that was slaughtered
+> “Worthy is the Lamb who was slain
-> To receive power, wealth, wisdom, might, honour, glory, and blessing.”
+> to receive power, wealth, wisdom, might, honour, glory, and blessing!”

 ## Revelation 5:13

-And I heard every created thing which is in heaven, or on the earth, or under the earth, or on the sea, and all the things in them, saying,
+And I heard every creature in heaven, on earth, under the earth, and on the sea, and all that is in them, saying:

 > “To Him who sits on the throne and to the Lamb
-> Be blessing, honour, glory, and dominion forever and ever.”
+> be blessing, honour, glory, and dominion for ever and ever!”

 ## Revelation 5:14

-And the four living creatures were saying, “Amen.”
-And the elders fell down and worshipped.
+The four living creatures said, “Amen,” and the elders fell down and worshipped.